 Confusingly many are described as H4 which should be hardy to -10 but are also described as 'needing winter protection'.
 All I can offer is that in an exposed garden, which I have, Ceanothus fail to thrive and often the leaves are wind burnt and brown.
 Despite the hardy description, I would only grow the evergreen varieties in a sheltered warm spot preferably against a wall.

 The early spring flowering varieties of Ceanothus look good with Clematis Montana illustrated in the image above right.
 Once planted in a sheltered spot away from chilly winds Ceanothus is trouble free and will reward with lovely blue flowers year after year.
 Its evergreen foliage is attractive small bright green leaves.

 Ceanothus is also suitable and ideal for planting in coastal areas.

-There are also a few deciduous varieties of Ceanothus, such as Ceanothus x Pallidus 'Perle Rose' illustrated below left, which bear delicate attractive pale pink flowers from mid summer to early Autumn.
-This variety is also ** hardy and it needs to be planted in a sheltered spot on light well drained soil.
+There are also a few deciduous varieties of Ceanothus, such as Ceanothus x Pallidus 'Perle Rose' illustrated below left, which have delicate, attractive pale pink flowers from mid-summer to early Autumn.
+This variety is also H4 hardy and it needs to be planted in a sheltered spot on light well-drained soil.